eeshaansarda/GameOfLife/README.md

 # GameOfLife
 Conway's Game of Life

-Collaborators: Oliver Frank, and Eeshaan Sarda
+Collaborators: Oliver Frank (@ofrank123), and Eeshaan Sarda

 Please check the report folder for more information.